Cohesion policy 2014-2020

 The European Commission is strongly committed to the UN's 2030 Agenda for Sustainable Development.
-The von der Leyen Commission has made sustainability an overriding political priority for its mandate.
+The von der Leyen Commission has made sustainability an overriding policy priority for its mandate (2019-2024).
 All Sustainable Development Goals feature in one or more of the six Commission priorities, making all Commission work streams, policies and strategies conducive to achieving the UN SDGs.

-EU cohesion policy is also strongly aligned to the SDGs.
-This data story allows you to explore the investment contribution of Cohesion policy funds to the relevant SDGs.
+This interactive data story allows you to explore the investment contribution of Cohesion policy funds programmed for the period 2014-2020 to the relevant SDGs.

 The UN's SDGs